GraceInAuburn/ninja-announcements/readme.txt

 *Notice* - If you're installing Ninja Announcements on an 3.0 Multi-Site, you'll have to activate it on each blog you want to use it on.
 Ninja Announcements does not currently support Network Activation.

-1. Upload the plugin folder (i.e. ninja_annc) to the /wp-content/plugins/ directory of your WordPress installation.
+1. Upload the plugin folder (i.e. ninja-announcements) to the /wp-content/plugins/ directory of your WordPress installation.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Add or edit announcements by clicking on the "Ninja Announcements" link underneath "Settings" in the admin panel.
+3. Add or edit announcements by clicking on the "Ninja Announcements" link.
 4. Have a snack.
 You're done.

 == Use ==